-A trunk device can be configured with "Allow" or "Restrict" options for parties.
+You can configure a trunk device with "Allow" or "Restrict" options for parties.
 This will set the PI flags for the corresponding party information for all calls from this trunk.

 Cisco Unified TSP supports this feature.
-If calls are made via Translation patterns with all of the flags set to Restricted then the CallerID/Name, ConnectedID/Name and RedirectionID/Name will be sent to applications as Blank.
-The LINECALLPARTYID flags will also be set to Blocked if both the Name and Party number are set to Restricted.
+If calls are made via Translation patterns with all of the flags set to Restricted, the system sends the CallerID/Name, ConnectedID/Name, and RedirectionID/Name to applications as Blank.
+The system also sets the LINECALLPARTYID flags to Blocked if both the Name and Party number are set to Restricted.